Elvis Presley's pink Cadillac: Pink Cadillacs in popular culture

 Pink Cadillacs have also been the automobiles of recognition for their top salespeople by Mary Kay Cosmetics.

-Elvis Presley appears in the Hitchhiker's Guide to the Galaxy series by Douglas Adams—he is depicted as driving a pink spaceship.
+Elvis Presley appears in the Hitchhiker's Guide to the Galaxy book series by Douglas Adams—he is depicted as driving a pink spaceship.

-Elvis' Pink Cadillac was the inspiration for Robert Dunn's musical novel Pink Cadillac (2002).
+Presley's [ink Cadillac was the inspiration for Robert Dunn's musical novel Pink Cadillac (2002).
 In the novel Elvis makes a cameo appearance, giving the heroine, Daisy Holliday, one of his pink Cadillacs as a gift after she helps him get it running.

-Elvis' Pink Cadillac was featured in the CBS miniseries Elvis, where it shows him first buying the car for his mother.
+Presley's pink Cadillac was featured in the CBS miniseries Elvis, where it shows him first buying the car for his mother.

 Krentzman copy

-In December 2006 the historians of Graceland documented and provided 125 detailed color photographs of the entire car so that Bonnie and Stewart Krentzman of River Vale, New Jersey could re-create Elvis' famous pink Cadillac in exacting detail.
+In December 2006 the historians of Graceland documented and provided 125 detailed color photographs of the entire car so that Bonnie and Stewart Krentzman of River Vale, New Jersey could re-create Presley's famous pink Cadillac in exacting detail.
 Pantone color swatches were used to match the pink and white exterior and interior paint.
 It was stipulated in the agreement with Graceland that this, the only "twin sister" and exact re-creation of the original car, would be offered at no charge to "pink ribbon" breast cancer fund-raising organizations to help raise money for breast cancer research and education.
 It has been estimated that close to 200,000 photos have been taken with this re-creation at breast cancer fundraising events.
-On occasion Diamond Joe Esposito, Elvis' road manager has appeared with the Krentzman car.
+On occasion Diamond Joe Esposito, Presley's road manager appeared with the Krentzman car.
 The Krentzman car made its first appearance at Susan G. Komen's mother and daughter Color Me Pink Event in New York City in April 2007.
 It has since appeared at many Susan G. Komen, Avon and Revlon Walks in addition to being used by many grassroots breast cancer organizations across the United States.